quindai/neuralimagemodel/README.md

-# neuralimagemodel
+# Train a neural model to classify images
-Train a neural model to classify images
+I recommend running on a python virtualenv, just install the requirements and you are good to go!

 First you run the code below to download the dataset to your local machine
 ```python